Testimony in the trial of Patrick Eugene Prendergast: Importance and qualifications of expert witnesses

 [Much] bias [by expert witnesses] towards one of the other side frequently arises from their being employed practically as assistant counsel, to coach the attorneys.
 In our judgement, a witness should be ineligible to give evidence as an expert, who has acted as an advisor to counsel in the case at issue.

 An editorial in the July 1894 edition of The Journal of the American Medical Association (which expressed agreement with the outcome of the trial) called into question the expertise of many of the expert witnesses both the prosecution and defense had called to the stand.

+In a July 1895 journal article published in Medical Record, physician J. R. Ransom opined that, "the case was clearly one for medical testimony to decide on.
+Ransom believed that the physicians that case opted against calling (due to their determination that he was insane) had more relevant credentials towards determining sanity than the medical doctor the state called to testify to the opinion that Prendergast was sane.
+Ransom characterized the latter as, "a surgeon with considerable local reputation making no claim, however, to expert knowledge of insanity."